MK-033/odin-landing-page/README.md

-# Odin'sAegis - Landing Page
+# Odin's Aegis - Landing Page

 A landing page project demonstrating foundational HTML and layout skills with Flexbox, built as part of The Odin Project's curriculumn.